 2. Autism Spectrum

 According to Autism Speaks, ABA has been employed to help those with autism spectrum disorders learn applicable skills since the 1960s.
-Many studies demonstrate the efficacy of these methods at helping children and adults communicate, build social relationships, master self-care and find employment.
+Many studies demonstrate the efficacy of these methods in helping children and adults communicate, build social relationships, master self-care, and find employment.